go-telegram/bot/README.md

 On create bot will call the `getMe` method (with 5 sec timeout).
 And returns error on fail.
 If you want to change this timeout, use option `bot.WithCheckInitTimeout`

-You can to define default handler for the bot:
+You can define a default handler for the bot:

 ```go
 b, err := bot.New("YOUR_BOT_TOKEN_FROM_BOTFATHER", bot.WithDefaultHandler(handler))